ibrunner/llm-code-helpers/README.md

 # llm-code-helpers

 CLI tools for gathering and analyzing code for LLM processing, with a focus on merge request reviews.
+_Disclaimer:_ This code was mostly written using LLMs as an exercise in learning best practices with AI coding.

 ## Features

 - Analyzes local git branches/commits
-- Extracts TypeScript declarations and modified functions
+- TODO: Extracts TypeScript declarations and modified functions
 - Generates a markdown report with:
-  - File overview with declarations
+  - TODO: File overview with declarations
-  - Modified function details
+  - TODO: Modified function details
   - Git diffs in collapsible sections
   - Review prompt
 - Supports output to file or clipboard